thraizz/final-circle.com/deploy-README.md

-# Last Circle Backend Deployment Scripts
+# Final Circle Backend Deployment Scripts

-These scripts help deploy and manage the Last Circle backend on your remote server.
+These scripts help deploy and manage the Final Circle backend on your remote server.

 ## Requirements